 On this page you can see information about current and past members of my research team.

 Sally’s research interests focus on finding the most effective way to implement mental health interventions for school-aged children.
 She is particularly interested in childhood externalizing disorders and parental role in these disorders.
 Her other research interests are in pediatric psychology, specifically how to implement childhood injury prevention programs in school systems.
-Her Master’s in Clinical Psychology from University of Dayton has shaped her interest in these areas.
+Her Master’s in Clinical Psychology from University of Dayton has shaped her interests.
 She is currently working for the Wraparound Evaluation Program, which is funded by the Michigan Department of Health and Human Services.

 Adrianna’s clinical and research interests include evidence-based interventions for school-aged children’s mental and behavioral health conditions.
 She is especially interested in recent initiatives related to trauma-informed schools.
-Other interests include the validity and proper application of psychological assessment, coordination of care for school-aged populations, and cultural competence and social justice.
+Other interests include the validity and proper application of psychological assessment, coordination of mental health care for school-aged populations, and cultural competence and social justice.
 She will incorporate her broad interests into a number of our research team activities with specific attention to the MDHHS-funded Parent Support Partner Evaluation Project in the coming year.

 Danielle’s research interests include exploring dissemination and fidelity of evidence-based interventions, specifically interventions supporting children’s mental and behavioral health.
 School climate and the complex relationships between school officials, teachers, parents, and students drive Danielle’s clinical interests.
 Currently, she is working on the Evaluation Team with Project AWARE (aimed at improving behavioral health awareness among school-age youth and their communities), funded by the Michigan Department of Education (SAMHSA).

 Rachel’s research interests include examining evidence-based interventions and dissemination of knowledge on the treatment of mental and behavioral health, specifically in low-income populations.
 Rachel is particularly interested in understanding the multi-layered systems impacting treatment in the school system.
 Currently, she is working for the MDHHS-funded Wraparound Evaluation Program.
 Community-based wraparound services aim to create individualized plans and provide support for children and their families with severe mental health needs by utilizing strengths.